breimanntools/aaanalysis/docs/source/index/tables_template.rst

 ..
    Developer Notes:
    This is the index file for all tables of the AAanalysis documentation.
-Each table should be saved the /tables directory.
-This file will serve as template for tables.rst, which is automatically created on the information provided here and in the .csv tables from the /tables directory.
-Add a new table as .csv in the /tables directory, in the overview table at the beginning of this document, and a new section with a short description of it in this document.
-Each column and important data types (e.g., categories) should be described.
-Each table should contain a 'Reference' column.
+   Tables should be saved in the /tables directory.
+This file serves as a template for tables.rst, which is automatically generated based on the information here and in the .csv tables from the /tables directory.

+   To add a new table:
+   1. Save it as a .csv file in the /tables directory.
+   2. Add an entry for it in the "Overview Table" section below.
+   3. Add a new section describing it, including each column and any important data types (e.g., categories).

+   Note: Each table should include a 'Reference' column.

-    Ignore 'tables_template.rst: WARNING: document isn't included in any toctree' warning
+   Ignore the warning: 'tables_template.rst: WARNING: document isn't included in any toctree.'
+..

 Tables
 ======================